Artistic rendering – Event may differ

 Best For

-Cultural immersion, traditional celebrations, food enthusiasts
+Cultural immersion, traditional celebrations, parades

 Vibe

-Festive, traditional, communal, lively
+Festive, traditional, community-oriented

 Energy Level

-Moderate
+Moderate to high

 Budget